hochoy/lambda-pdf-generator/README.md

 **Purpose**: A proof-of-concept / potential tutorial, showing how to wire up AWS services (lambda, RDS, S3) and Google's API (Sheets, Service account) to generate PDF reports on-the-fly (and for **CHEAP**) with AWS Lambda

 **Status**: The ODT -> PDF conversion hasn't been re-tested.
-It uses a minified Libreoffice to convert between doc formats.
+It uses a minified Libreoffice from [serverless-libreoffice](https://github.com/vladgolubev/serverless-libreoffice) to convert between doc formats.
+I haven't been able to compile the minified libreoffice successfully.

 **Help needed**: If you have a better strategy for converting open document format (ODT) to PDF, or creating PDF files from templates inside a Lambda, please let me know!